 You don’t ask for help

 You are not a superhero.
-Not asking for help is in fact, weakness, a disadvantage, a new business killer.
+Not asking for help is in fact, a weakness, a disadvantage, a new business killer.
 Not seeking input and support from people around the agency is undervaluing and underselling what the agency is and does.
 And, not asking for an outside objective or experienced perspective is not serving the agency in the best possible way.
 It seems ironic that this is one of the reasons clients hire agencies, for that outside perspective, but BD people so often think they can go it alone.
-In this uber competitive environment, outside expertise is invaluable for every aspect of the agency, most importantly for new business.
+In this uber-competitive environment, outside expertise is invaluable for every aspect of the agency, most importantly for new business.

 You defend the bubble